Algebraic and logistic investigations on free lattices: Logistic application and complete lattices.

 In contrast\deutsch{Dagegen}---without assuming contraction---$\forall N'\lt0$ does not hold, for $c\lt0$ holds for no~$c\in N$; and also

 does not hold, as $1\lt\forall N$ does not hold.
 The example shows further that contraction also does not become provable if the rules~\pv{(3.7)}{[3.7]} and~\pv{(3.8)}{[3.8]} are replaced by

 By the hypothesis of contraction, the proof of theorem~10 simplifies considerably with regard to the proof of theorem~9.
-The proof of consistency undertaken in part~II (\S\S5--8) requires in contrast\deutsch{dagegen} again additional considerations because of the use of free variables in the logic calculus.
+The proof of freedom from contradiction undertaken in part~II (\S\S5--8) requires in contrast\deutsch{dagegen} again additional considerations because of the use of free variables in the logic calculus.

-From theorem~10 the consistency of ramified type logic (incl.\ arithmetic) may be derived immediately in the following way:
+From theorem~10 the freedom from contradiction of ramified type logic (incl.\ arithmetic) may be derived immediately in the following way: